-Polyandry enables successful colonisation in a challenging thermal environment
+Polyandry provides reproductive and genetic benefits in colonising populations

+Rebecca C. Lewis*, Michael D. Pointer*, Lucy A. Friend, Ramakrishnan Vasudeva, James Bemrose, Andreas Sutter, Matthew J.G.
+Gage and Lewis G. Spurgin**

+School of Biological Sciences, University of East Anglia, Norwich Research Park, United Kingdom, NR4 7TJ

+* These authors contributed equally to this work

+** Correspondence: L.Spurgin@uea.ac.uk

 Abstract

-Polyandry, when females mate with multiple males, could play an important role in successful colonisation of challenging environments.
-In addition to potential benefits from sexual selection, polyandry could enable colonisation by protecting against the cost of mating with incompatible or infertile males, and by reducing levels of inbreeding in founder populations.
-Here, we measure the importance of polyandry for population persistence and fitness following experimental founder events in a challenging environment.
-Using colonisation experiments with the model beetle Tribolium castaneum, we founded replicate populations using either singly- or doubly-mated females, and then tracked their subsequent population dynamics.
-Following ten generations, we found that extinction rates were significantly lower in populations founded by doubly-mated females (9%) compared to populations founded by singly-mated females (34%).
-In addition, populations founded by doubly-mated females showed consistently greater productivity following colonisation compared to monogamous-founded populations.
-Importantly, we identified short-term and longer-term benefits to post-colonisation populations from double-mating, with results suggesting that polyandry acts to both protect against mating with incompatible males through the founder event, and reduce inbreeding depression as the colonisation proceeds.
-Our results show that polyandry provides both reproductive and genetic benefits for colonising new thermal environments following climate change.
+Polyandry, when females mate with more than one male, is theorised to play an important role in successful colonisation of new habitats.
+In addition to possible benefits from sexual selection, even mild polyandry could facilitate colonisation by protecting against inbreeding and reducing the costs of mating with incompatible or infertile males.
+Here, we measure the importance of mild polyandry for population viability and reproductive fitness following experimental founder events into a higher temperature regime.
+Using colonisation experiments with the model beetle Tribolium castaneum, in which females can produce offspring for up to 140 days following a single mating, we founded more than 100 replicate populations under hotter thermal regimes using single females that had been given the opportunity to mate with either one or two males, and then tracked their subsequent population dynamics.
+Following population viability and fitness across ten generations across more than 100 experimental colonisations, we found that extinction rates were significantly lower in populations founded by females given polyandrous opportunities to mate with two males (9%) compared to populations founded by monogamous females (34%).
+In addition, populations founded by females that had been provided with opportunities to store sperm from two different males showed double the median productivity following colonisation, compared to monogamous-founded populations.
+Notably, we identified both short-term and longer-term benefits to post-colonisation populations from double-mating, with results suggesting that polyandry acts to both protect against mating with incompatible males through the founder event, and reduce inbreeding depression as the colonisation proceeds for ten generations.
+Our results therefore show that even mild polyandry provides both reproductive and genetic benefits for depleted populations facing the challenges of colonising populations.

-Key words: extinction, inbreeding depression, population dynamics, sexual selection, Tribolium
+Key words: climate change, extinction, inbreeding depression, population dynamics, sexual selection, Tribolium

 Introduction

-Global warming, when combined with other anthropogenic pressures, is placing a range of ecological and evolutionary stresses on wild populations (Hoffmann & Sgrò, 2011; Pecl et al., 2017).
-In particular, a combination of habitat clearance and changing temperatures will result in populations simultaneously going through bottlenecks, while needing to cope with novel habitats and thermal regimes (Hill et al., 2011).
-Understanding the behavioural, ecological, and genetic processes by which bottlenecked populations is therefore of relevance to understanding - and ultimately predicting - organismal responses to a rapidly changing world (Hoelzel, 2010).
+Populations colonising a new habitat often face an array of challenges, including Allee effects, inbreeding depression and loss of genetic diversity as a result of small founder population size (Dlugosch & Parker, 2008).
+Alongside this, colonising populations often need to respond and adapt to a new environment (Sax & Brown, 2000).
+Understanding the behavioural, ecological, and genetic processes that occur in colonising populations respond to challengin thermal environments is important for understanding - and ultimately predicting - their establishment probability, and is therefore of interest to a range of fields, from pest science to conservation biology (Fagan et al., 2002; Bouzat, 2010).
+Disentangling these processes requires a combination of laboratory and field research at a wide range of organisational levels (???).